 The B 30 A is provided with two horizontal carburetors as well as an exhaust emission control system which produces cleaner exhaust gases.

-The B 30 E is equipped with an electronic fuel injection system and oil cooler for the engine oil.
+The B 30 E is equipped with an electronic fuel injection system.

-The B 30 F has the same injection system as the B 30 E but has lower compression and output and no oil cooler.
+The B 30 F has the same injection system as the B 30 E but has lower compression and output.